l0u1sg/player-controller-unity/README.md

 Here is a script to easily control your characters for your future video game

+# Introduction :

+This script contains functions to move your character forward and backward, but also to animate him, make him jump, display his score and a function to check as soon as he is dead.

+It is very easy to understand even for a beginner :)

 ### Installation

 Simplest method: click on clone or download then download zip